Albavisión: El Salvador

 Albavisión started broadcasting on channel 11 (TUTV) in 2014, which countered SIGET's obligations to move UFG TV, a UHF channel, to said frequency.
 With the acquisition of Canal 12 and Sonora 104.5 in January 2016, Red Salvadoreña de Medios was created.

 Guatemala

-Alba Elvira Lorenzana acquired Televisiete in 1980, by 1988, it also controlled Canal 3, followed by channels 11 and 13 in the 1990s.
-The group also owned Comunicaciones F.C., a soccer club, radio stations, AlbaCinema and three restaurants: Los Gauchos, Teppan Yaki and Puerto Barrios.
+Alba Elvira Lorenzana acquired Televisiete in 1980; by 1988, it also controlled Canal 3, followed by channels 11 and 13 in the 1990s.
+The group also owned Comunicaciones FC, a football club, radio stations, AlbaCinema and three restaurants: Los Gauchos, Teppan Yaki and Puerto Barrios.

 González was charged for corruption in 2016.

 Honduras

 Vica Televisión, by then renamed VTV, was acquired by Albavisión in 2010.

 Mexico

 Tele-Emisoras del Sureste (Telsusa) started with the concession of XHTVL-TV in Villahermosa, Tabasco.
 The Telsusa-owned stations were Televisa Regional affiliates, but the plans to create a national network (interest started as early as 2008) began to solidify following XHTVL's disaffiliation from Televisa.
 Branded as Canal 13, it broadcasts to several states of Mexico on channel 13.1.